f3d-app/f3d/doc/dev/ARCHITECTURE.md

 The most important class in the `F3DStarter` which contains most of the top logic on the application. `F3DOptionsTools` is also notable as it handles most of the command line options logic.

-There is also a dedicated `testing` directory which contains all of the [applicative testing](TESTING.md#application-layer) of the F3D application as well as many functionnal testing of the libf3d.
+There is also a dedicated `testing` directory which contains all of the [applicative testing](TESTING.md#application-layer) of the F3D application as well as many functional testing of the libf3d.

 ## Other f3d-app repositories